 All lures serve the same purpose, although some accomplish the task of luring fish to a hook differently.
 When determining whether or not to use lures over live bait, it is important to consider the pros and cons.
 Lures are typically more expensive than live bait, but they can be cast further.
 Lures are also easier to switch out than live bait, as they often utilize mechanisms on the hook to make changing them easier.

-Simply put, jigs are weighted hooks used in place of a traditional hook, that act as a fishing lure.
+Simply put, jigs are weighted hooks used in place of a traditional hook that act as a fishing lure.
 Due to their increased weight, jigs sink faster than traditional hooks.
 They come in a variety of micro weight measurements, and are made up of a few key components.
 These include the jig hook, jig head, and collar.
 Heads can affect the performance of jigs under the water, and collars are used to hold artificial baits in place.
 The jig hook itself can vary in price depending on its size and sharpness, and can differ from traditional hooks in its angle.
 Any type of fishing jig will be cheap, typically $5 or less.

 Jig heads come in many different varieties, and find themselves situated on the ends of hooks near the eye.
 The purpose of a jig head varies depending on the type.
 For example, round heads typically allow for a faster hook sink, whereas stand-up heads sink more slowly.
 Other jig heads, such as aspirin heads, are better suited to travel along the water’s floor.
 Jig heads essentially help to modify the course of the hook as it traverses the water, giving jig heads a marvelous variety of applications to personalize your experience.